Andonome/lk/data/git.md

 > git push -f origin master

 Gitlab requires more changes, such as going to `settings > repository` and switching the main branch, then stripping protection.

-# Subtree

-The project has subdirectories sub-1,sub-2,sub-3.
-The first should be its own repository, but should also retain its own history.

-First, we extract its history as an independent item, and make that into a seprate branch.

-> git subtree split --prefix=sub-1 -b sub

-If you want something a few directories deep, you can use `--prefix=sub-1/dir-2/dir-3

-Then go and create a new git somewhere else:

-> cd ..;mkdir sub-1;cd sub-1;git init --bare

-Then go back to your initial git repo, and do the following:

-git push ../subtest sub:master

-Finally, you can clone this repo from your original.

-> git clone ../subtest